thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+6/14/20 - Version 14.0 of the dataset has been released.
+It can be found in: https://doi.org/10.5281/zenodo.3723939.
+This incorporates all the dailies until 6/13 and version 13.0 of the dataset.
+Dailies have been added for 6/13, 6/2, and 6/11 in the dailies folder.
+We made it to 403 Million tweets in this version of the dataset.
+NEW in Version 14: Besides our regular update, we now have included the tweet identifiers and their respective language for the clean version of the dataset.
+This is found on the clean_languages.tar.gz file, each file is identified by the two-character language code as the file suffix.

 6/11/20 - Daily data (under the /dailies/ folder) has been added for 6/10 and 6/9, note that some tweets will bleed into the following day due to different timezones captured.

 6/9/20 - Daily data (under the /dailies/ folder) has been added for 6/8 and 6/7, note that some tweets will bleed into the following day due to different timezones captured.